claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ### Field-level Encryption
 Field-level encryption allows you to enable your users to securely upload sensitive information to your web servers.
 The sensitive information provided by your users is encrypted at the edge, close to the user
 ### Lambda Edge
-Lambda@Edge is a feature of [Amazon CloudFront](https://aws.amazon.com/cloudfront/) that lets you run code closer to users of your application, which improves performance and reduces latency.
+Lambda@Edge is a feature of Amazon CloudFront that lets you run code closer to users of your application, **which improves performance and reduces latency.**
 ![[Pasted image 20241015164459.png]]
+**Use cases:**
+- Dynamic Web Application at the Edge
+- Search Engine Optimization (SEO)
+- Real-time Image Transformation

 ### CloudFront Functions
 Lightweight edge functions for high-scale, latency-sensitive CDN customizations.
 CloudFront Functions are cheaper, faster, but more limited than Lambda edge functions.